traffic-sign/EasyCppeasy-ProgressBars/README.md

 # EasyCppeasy-ProgressBars
-Easy to use single header C++ library for displaying progress bars
+Easy to use single header C++ library for displaying progress bars in the terminal

 ## Why use EasyCppeasy-ProgressBars over other libraries?
 1. It's a single header library which means it is significantly easier to just drag and drop into any project.